lbryio/lbry.com/content/news/178-lbry-development-community-update-july-2018.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 #### LBRY Pi TV:
 [Discord](https://chat.lbry.io) user Madiator2011 is creating a plug and play device to view LBRY video content on television.
 At its core, the device uses a Raspberry Pi computer to stream LBRY videos.
-You can watch the progress and follow along by visiting [Madiator2011’s Github repository](https://github.com/kodxana/LBRY-Pi-TV).
+You can watch the progress and follow along by visiting [the LBRY Pi Website](https://lbrypi.com).

 #### UNH Hackathon:
 LBRY is partnering with the University of New Hampshire to present a hackathon for UNH students this fall!
 Prizes range up to $1000 worth of LBC.
 Date and additional details to be announced soon.